Vaginismus Coping Strategies That Finally Work

 • Deep emotional connection and shared pleasure

-2. Activate Your Social Engagement System - The Key to Trust and Connection
+2. Activate Your Social Engagement System

 To support vaginismus anxiety relief: